 ‘Is it him?’ she said loudly.
 ‘Is it really?’

 Two fiddlers began to play.
 The song surprised.
 It was atonal, it jerked alive and fainted away.
 As if on cue, the ghosts all gathered in the centre of the party, and Brian Ed tried to leave, he tried to sneak away, but was hemmed in by a fence of arms and herded toward the centre, too.

 The ghosts stood close and their heavy costumes made it warmer than night.
 There was some purposeful shifting, and Brian Ed let himself be moved and moved until he was standing in the centre of the group with the bear-faced woman.
 Her expression was the bear’s expression.
 It was unreadable.
 She touched his feathered face.

 They moved together down the aisle.
 Brian Ed nodded to the masks as he passed.
-The weight of the woman’s arm was welcome.
+He welcomed the weight of the woman’s arm.
 He smiled beneath his feathers, undetected in his happiness.
-Merlijn was smiling too and stroking the little cat.
-Brian Ed pulled the woman closer to him, and she came.
+Merlijn was smiling, too, and stroking the little cat.
+Brian Ed pulled the woman closer to him as they reached the end of the aisle.
 It’s not so bad.
-It could be the same.
+It could be the same again.
 Life, the world, this trip.

-They arrived at the end of the aisle, and Merlijn began to speak in a deep and meaningful voice.
-‘Lovers,’ he said.
+‘Lovers,’ Merlijn said.
 ‘We are witness to your love.
 We love your love.
 Do you promise to tend it?
 Will you take care?’

 ‘Yes,’ hissed Merlijn.
 ‘Just say yes.’
 Loudly, he said again, ‘Will you take care?’